 Helena works alongside a small group of exceptional leaders called Helena Members.
 The members represent Helena’s core ability to analyze global trends and problems, source and develop potential solutions to those problems, and implement those solutions.
 The members include Four-Star Generals, artificial intelligence experts, Fortune 100 CEOs, Nobel Peace Prize and Scientific Laureates, Academy Award Winners, former CIA Directors, leading Academics, NGO Leaders, explorers, and more.

-Outside of Helena, Henry serves as Social Entrepreneur in Residence at The Boston Consulting Group and a Special Advisor to the Berggruen Institute.
+Outside of Helena, Henry serves as Social Entrepreneur in Residence at The Boston Consulting Group, Special Advisor to the Berggruen Institute, and was named to the Board of Directors of International Bridges to Justice..
 He also was named to the 2020 Forbes 30 Under 30 list.

 At 18, Henry became the youngest panelist on the Wall Street Journal’s online “experts” panel on small business.
 Until 2014, Henry competed internationally as a ski racer.